Skip to contents

 For this vignette, we will demonstrate RSTr’s functionality with an MSTCAR model.

-• Event/population data must be organized in a very specific manner.
+RSTr requires event counts for a parameter of interest, stratified by region, group, and time period, and its corresponding population counts.
+Event/population data must be organized in a very specific manner.
 RSTr’s models can accept up to three-dimensional arrays: in the MSTCAR model, for example, spatial regions must be on the rows, socio/demographic groups must be on the columns, and time periods must be on the matrix slices.
-Additionally, your event data’s regions should be listed in the same order in your adjacency structure data.
+In the current version of RSTr, universal data is required - the models are not yet designed to handle survey data.

-• Every region must have at least one neighbor.
+The adjacency information is a list that tells RSTr which regions are neighbors of one other based on their region index (i.e., the order they appear in the dataset).
+Every region must have at least one neighbor.
 The adjacency structures must be listed in the same order as your count data.
+The easiest way to generate this adjacency information is through the spdep::poly2nb() function.

 mod_mst <- mstcar(